Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Chorionic gonadotropin is a glycoprotein with a molecular weight of approximately 46,000, consisting of two subunits, alpha and beta.
+Human chorionic gonadotropin is a glycoprotein with a molecular weight of approximately 46,000, consisting of two subunits - alpha and beta.
 The protein is secreted by trophoblast cells.
-Chorionic gonadotropin is detected in the serum of a pregnant woman on the 8th-12th day after fertilization.
-Its concentration is rapidly increasing during the first trimester, doubling every 2-3 days.
-The maximum concentration is 8-10 weeks, after it begins to decline and during the second half of pregnancy remains more or less stable.
+Human chorionic gonadotropin is detected in the blood serum of a pregnant woman on the 8th-12th day after fertilization.
+Its concentration increases rapidly during the first trimester, doubling every 2-3 days.
+The maximum concentration occurs at 8-10 weeks, after which it begins to decrease and remains more or less stable during the second half of pregnancy.

-The physiological role of chorionic gonadotropin is to stimulate the synthesis of progesterone by a yellow body in the early stages of pregnancy, it is also believed that the chorionic gonadotropin stimulates the synthesis of testosterone by the male reproductive glands of the fetus and affects the adrenal cortex of the embryo.
+The physiological role of human chorionic gonadotropin is to stimulate the synthesis of progesterone by the corpus luteum in the early stages of pregnancy; it is also believed that human chorionic gonadotropin stimulates the synthesis of testosterone by the male gonads of the fetus and affects the adrenal cortex of the embryo.

-In addition to whole molecules of the chorionic gonadotropin, free alpha and beta subunits can circulate in a smaller amount in the peripheral blood.
-The active synthesis of chorionic gonadotropin continues until the 9th-10th week of pregnancy (the time of the final formation of the placenta).
-Further, the concentration of the hormone in the blood and, accordingly, in the urine decreases and remains constant until the end of pregnancy.
+In addition to whole molecules of chorionic gonadotropin, free alpha and beta subunits may circulate in smaller quantities in the peripheral blood.
+Active synthesis of chorionic gonadotropin continues until the 9th-10th week of pregnancy (the time of final formation of the placenta).
+Subsequently, the concentration of the hormone in the blood and, accordingly, in the urine decreases and remains constant until the end of pregnancy.

-Concentration of chorionic gonadotropin in serum in the dynamics of physiological pregnancy
+Serum chorionic gonadotropin concentration in the dynamics of physiological pregnancy

 1-2 |